Peter Murphy (musician): Personal life

 In 1992, Murphy moved to Istanbul with his Turkish wife, Beyhan, who is the head choreographer of the Turkish National Modern Dance group.
-They have two children: daughter Hurihan Murphy and son Adem Murphy.
+They have two children, a daughter and a son.
 In adulthood, Murphy converted from Roman Catholicism to Sufism.
-In 2013, Murphy received a three-year probation sentence for a California hit-and-run accident.

-In August 2019, on the eighth night of a two-week residency at New York City's (Le) Poisson Rouge, Murphy was hospitalized for a heart attack at Lenox Hill Hospital.
+In August 2019, on the eighth night of a two-week residency at New York City's (Le) Poisson Rouge, Murphy was hospitalized at Lenox Hill Hospital for a heart attack.
 Murphy underwent an angioplasty and had two stents implanted in his heart; he released a statement ten days later that thanked his medical team for saving his life.
 He stated that he had made a "full recovery" and "was up and running again," sufficiently enough to perform the remaining rescheduled dates in January 2020.